amitsharma-31/Learning_Lists/RedHat_Satellite6/README.md

+# RedHat Satellite 6 Deployment and relevant Notes

+# Special/Important things to consider before deployment

+Satellite will run with Integrated database or External Database? <br>
+In case of external who will manage or configure/tune the External DB ####This is good if DBA's available to manage MongoDB & Postgress mgmt & availability <br>
+HW Considerations <br>
+OS Considerations <br>
+Firewall Considerations <br>
+Time Sync/Chrony service should be configured and running on satellite with trusted NTP source <br>
+Hostname considerations (better to keep it only 3 level domain. eg xyz.companydomain.com or satellite.companydomain.com <br>
+Number of nodes to manage as this will introduce to plan for seperate capsule server (Better choice to split into multiple capsule rather external DB) <br>
+Would you be using satellite to run containers infra??
+If yes, then need container registry internal or external access via satellite## IMPORTANT  <br>

 ## Hardware Requirements
 The Red Hat Satellite 6 host must meet the following minimum hardware specifications: <br>
 	• x86_64 architecture.<br>